Skip to main content

 How to Price Around VRBO Fees

-Some hosts try to “pass on” the VRBO fee by raising prices 5%.
+Some hosts try to “pass on” the VRBO fee by raising prices mechanically.
 This usually backfires.
 Instead:

 • Price based on market comps: Your rate should match what comparable properties charge, regardless of platform fees.

-• Factor fees into your analysis: When evaluating deals, always calculate net revenue after the 5% fee.
+• Factor fees into your analysis: When evaluating deals, calculate net revenue after commission and processing assumptions.
 See our guide on VRBO income potential for realistic revenue expectations.

 Try PriceLabs for dynamic pricing